-Sony is ramping up production on its upcoming PlayStation 5 console, and the machine is expected to be way more powerful than its predecessor, the PS4 Pro.
-That might seem obvious, since we’re about to enter a new generation of video games, but how exactly does Sony’s new system stack up against the one that came before it?
-The PS4 Pro got the job done for a while, but it seems its community is ready to move on to a newer and better console.
-With Microsoft’s new Xbox Series X on the horizon as well, Sony has to come out of the gates swinging to meet the high expectations of its fans.
+The PlayStation 5 is finally here.
+It’s more powerful than its predecessor, but how exactly does Sony’s new system stack up against the apt-titled PlayStation 4 Pro when it comes to power, performance, and playability?
+The PS4 Pro got the job done for a while, but it seems its community is ready to move on to a newer and better console, one fit to go toe to toe with Microsoft’s Xbox Series X.

 PS4 Pro vs. PS5 specs

 In nearly every regard, the PS5 is a better machine than the PS4 Pro.
 The one thing that — at first glance — might seem off is the PS5’s smaller hard drive size, which comes in at 825GB of memory.
-We’ll cover the system’s internal memory in more detail below, but for now, it’s important to distinguish the PS5’s solid state drive (SSD) from the PS4 Pro’s hard disk drive (HDD).
-The PS5’s SSD is one of its shining factors, which will bolster the machine and make the user experience better, thanks to its faster load times and an upgrade in overall performance.
+We’ll cover the system’s internal memory in more detail below, but for now, it’s important to distinguish the PS5’s solid-state drive (SSD) from the PS4 Pro’s hard disk drive (HDD).
+The PS5’s SSD is one of its shining factors, which bolsters the machine and makes the user experience better, thanks to its faster load times and an upgrade in overall performance.
 So that 825GB isn’t as much of a hindrance as it may seem, even if we are losing 175GB of storage space.

 Aside from that, you can clearly see the improvements the PS5 has over the PS4 Pro, from its 10.3 TFLOPs to its 16GB GDDR6 memory, and the ability to accept Ultra HD Blu-ray disks.
-The only downside we know of when it comes to its specs is its weight.
-A listing on Amazon Germany recently leaked the PS5’s weight and it’s apparently going to be 10.54 pounds — nearly 3 more pounds than the PS4 Pro.
+The only downside we know of when it comes to its specs is its weight and overall size.
+The PS5 comes in at 9.9 pounds — nearly 3 more pounds than the PS4 Pro — and is 15.4 by 10.24 by 4.09 inches, making it an absolute beast of a console.
 But when you factor in what the system can do, a heavier machine isn’t so bad.

-Below is a table with each system’s specs.
+Below is a table with each system’s raw specs.

 |PlayStation 5||PlayStation 4 Pro|